YannMjl/xamarin-android-app/README.md

 # xamarin-android-app
 This is final project for App dev class.

-GPA calculator was desinged to allows the user to calculate their current semester GPA and the the overall GPA as the semester progress.
+GPA calculator is a mobil app desinged to allow users to calculate their current semester GPA and the the overall GPA as the semester progress.
 ## Author

 * **[Yann Mulonda](https://github.com/YannMjl)**